Co-working spaces and cafes for digital nomads in Chiang Mai

 Although looking like a co-working space, Wide Awake is a cafe.
 It has no hourly fee – one is given Internet access against a purchase of drinks and snacks.

-Modern design (they have very design toilets with kind of an open roof), beautiful leafy garden that you can see from the window and a variety of seating options, inside and outside, Wide Awake create a perfect atmosphere for working.
+Modern design (they have very interesting design toilets with some kind of open roof), beautiful leafy garden that you can see from the window and a variety of seating options, inside and outside, Wide Awake create a perfect atmosphere for working.
 And it’s open 24 hrs!

 Location: 25 Sirirat Rd, Soi 13 Rajamangala Ecclesiastes, Chiang Mai, Thailand.